lenbie/Connect4AI/documentation/TestingDocument.md

 ### Current test coverage

-As of 24.02., there are 15 tests.
-More test for the AI class in particular, but also the Game class will be added ASAP.
-However, the Game class is a UI class, so unit testing is not always appropriate here.
-Instead, manual testing was used.
+As of submitting the project on 08.03.24, there are 64 tests.
 All tests pass in 0.42 seconds.

 ![Test Coverage Report](https://github.com/lenbie/Connect4AI/blob/main/documentation/CoverageReport.png)